r3-os/r3/src/constance_port_arm_m/src/lib.md

 [`ThreadingOptions::USE_WFI`]: crate::ThreadingOptions::USE_WFI

+# Register Preloading

+When a task is activated, a new context state is created inside the task's stack.
+By default, only essential registers are preloaded with known values.
+The **`preload-registers`** Cargo feature enables preloading for all integer registers, which might help in debugging at the cost of performance and code size.

 # Safety

 Being a low-level piece of software, this port directly interfaces with hardware.
 This is not a problem as long as the port is the only piece of code doing that, but it might interfere with other low-level libraries and break their assumptions, potentially leading to an undefined behavior.
 This section lists potential harmful interactions that an application developer should keep in mind.